alpana-hep/WrCoffea/README.md

 ## Running at UMN
 ### Preprocess
-To preprocess the background datasets (only needs to be done once),
+To preprocess the background datasets (needs to be done if a file in `configs/` is updated),
 ```
 python3 scripts/make_skimmed_json.py Run2Summer20UL18 bkg --umn
 ```